Multi-modal Multi-kernel Graph Learning for Autism Prediction and Biomarker Discovery: METHODOLOGY

 \subsection{Multi-Kernel Graph Learning}

 The multi-modal graph $\mathcal{G}$ consists of edges $\mathcal{E}$ (relationships) and nodes $\mathcal{V}$ (subjects).
 To characterize the connections between nodes and nodes in the multi-modal graph $\mathcal{G}$, a better choice is the regularized Laplacian matrix: $L=I-D^{-\frac{1}{2}} \textbf{A} D^{-\frac{1}{2}}$, where \textbf{A} is the multi-modal graph adjacency matrix, $D$ is the degree matrix of the nodes, and $I$ is a identity matrix.
 Since $L$ is a real symmetric positive semdefinite matrix, we can use the matrix decomposition as $L=U \Lambda U^{\mathrm{T}}$, where $U$ is a matrix composed of eigenvectors and $\Lambda$ is a matrix composed of eigenvalues.
-For the node features \textbf{X} and the adjacency matrix \textbf{A}, we can obtain the representation of the graph convolution $\Phi(\mathcal{G})$ on the multi-modal graph $\mathcal{G}$:
+For the node features \textbf{X} ($\textbf{X}^{FC}$ is replaced by \textbf{X} for simplicity of writing) and the adjacency matrix \textbf{A}, we can obtain the representation of the graph convolution $\Phi(\mathcal{G})$ on the multi-modal graph $\mathcal{G}$:

 where $\textbf{A}_{\theta}=diag \left(U^{T} \textbf{A}\right)$.
 To reduce calculation costs $O\left(N^{2}\right)$, Chebyshev graph convolution uses Chebyshev polynomials to approximate the spectral graph convolution.
 In the field of polynomial function approximation, Chebyshev polynomials are usually preferred due to their numerical stability and computational efficiency.
 Introducing the polynomial, let $\textbf{A}_{\theta}=\sum_{i=0}^{k} \theta_{i} \Lambda^{i}, \theta \in R^{k}$, so that the following equation is obtained: